iotempire/iotempower/README.rst

 - install dependencies:
   ``sudo apt install git mc mosquitto mosquitto-clients virtualenv iptables bridge-utils``

-- disable the mosquitto server:
+- disable the mosquitto server (you can skip this if you like the default password-less mosquitto setup, but be warned):
   ``sudo systemctl stop mosquitto; sudo systemctl disable mosquitto``

 - setup ulnoiot: clone this repository

-  - If you just want read-only access just type in a folder of your choice:
+  - If you just want read-only access type in a folder of your choice:
     ``git clone https://github.com/ulno/ulnoiot``

   - If you are a ulnoiot developer, use